Institutional infrastructure

 One set of terms.
 Every counterparty.

-The platform smart contract codifies the ISDA Master and CSA as executable rules.
+The platform smart contract mirrors the parameters of an ISDA Master and CSA as executable on-chain rules.
 A bank onboards once.
 Every corporate client the bank introduces trades under the same terms - no bilateral negotiation, no per-client credit lines, no schedule elections.
+The legal master agreement sits alongside the smart contract; the protocol is the operational layer of an enforceable ISDA, not a replacement for one.

 Margining